 A seroma is a fluid-filled cavity beneath the skin containing serum (clear yellow fluid) that can persistent for weeks or months.
 Internal UAL causes the formation of seromas in 15% to 70% of patients.
 Advancing the internal UAL cannula too slowly through fat or using too much ultrasonic energy, causes seromas by damaging surrounding tissues.
 In response one manufacturer has modified its recommendations and “solved the problem” by recommending that surgeons reduce the amount of internal ultrasonic energy that is delivered to subcutaneous fat.
 In other words, do less ultrasonic liposuction and reduce the incidence of problems.

 The external UAL device is the same ultrasound apparatus traditionally used by physical therapists.
 These ultrasound machines are associated with definite risks and dangers.
 The manufacturers of external ultrasound devices provide instructions that state external ultrasonic devices should not be used over the heart, the ovaries, or over a large artery such as the carotid artery.
-Manufacturers’ warnings should prohibit the use of external UAL for liposuction of the male chest, the female abdomen, or on the neck or chin areas.
+Manufacturers’ warnings should prohibit the use of external UAL for liposuction in Mumbai of the male chest, the female abdomen, or on the neck or chin areas.
 If a surgeon uses external UAL on the female abdomen, then the manufacturer’s warnings should be included in the information about UAL given to the patient.